cow-snake/nikke-mg/docs/raids.md

 The goal is to deal as much damage you can to the boss with 5 separate teams.
 The level of Nikkes are fixed to level 400 regardless of your current level.
 The more invested your Nikkes are the higher the score that you can potentially get (skills/cores/dolls and so on).

-After you finish attacking with five teams in Challenge Mode, the total score will be the total damage dealt by each team combined.
-It will be put on the leaderboard of each server, and show your rank percentage and its respective position in the leaderboard.
+After you finish attacking with five teams in Challenge Mode, the total score will is the same to the damage dealt by each team combined.
+It will be put on the leaderboard of each major server, and show your rank percentage and its respective position in the leaderboard.
 The higher score you get, the more gems you’ll receive and the possibility to get a better frame.

 This is the **REAL** Endgame content that Nikke provides for now.
 Basically, your invested Nikkes are going to be used in Solo Raid Challenge Mode or SP Arena PvP.
 Pushing hard stages is basically time gated by synchro levels.